 Plus, fiddling with your existing system can affect its warranty.

-If the system was installed through us, we will most often be able to tie-in and add a battery.
+If the system was installed through us, we will most often be able to tie-in and add an integrated solar battery.